Search results for:

 You probably know by now that the Federal Communications Commission's guidelines to protect your internet usage history will no longer be.
 The regulations, put into action during the Obama administration, would have taken effect this coming December.
 But it was voted down, and now your ISP will have the right to sell data it knows about you to anyone unless other restrictions get put into place.
 There was little hope that maybe President Trump would surprise everyone and not sign the bill, but that fell flat on April 3rd.

-Now more than ever that your privacy is up for grabs how do you protect it?
+Now more than ever that your privacy is up for grabs.
+How do you protect it?
 Hostwinds can protect your information from your ISP with our VPN.
-This allows you to browse in privacy without the worry that your information is sold to the highest bidder.
-And don’t think that the new regulations that are supposed to be coming will help…
+This allows you to browse in privacy without worrying that your information is sold to the highest bidder.
+And don't think that the new regulations that are supposed to be coming will help…

 New restrictions doubtful